astropy/astropy/docs/development/releasing.rst

    Check the result with ``git diff`` (do not be surprised to find many lines in the ``eopc04_IAU2000.62-now`` file change; those data are reanalyzed periodically) and committing.
-Since in some cases updating the IERS tables may result in test failures, this update is best done via a pull request to the ``main`` branch, and then backported to the release branch.
+Since in some cases updating the IERS tables may result in test failures, this update should be done via a pull request to the ``main`` branch, and then backported to the release branch.

 #.
 (Only for major versions) Make sure to update the "What's new"
    section with the stats on the number of issues, PRs, and contributors.
-   Since the what's new for the major release is now only present in the release branch, you should switch to it to, e.g.::
+   Since the What's New for the major release is now only present in the release branch, you should switch to it to, e.g.::

       $ git checkout v5.0.x